 When I write poetry, it's you I have in mind.
 The person who will find the words I have worked on.
-Will we understand each other and what will happen inside you as you read?
-At the same time, I'm tilting my pen towards the ecosphere in which we are embedded, wanting my words to connect everywhere, and deeply, to the more than human world.I am writing to you from Tasmania, Australia.
-There is a mountain behind me, trees around me and a dog snoring lightly to my right.
+Will we understand each other, I wonder, and what will happen inside you as you read?
+At the same time, I'm tilting my pen towards the ecosphere in which we are embedded, wanting my words to reflect a more than human world.I am writing to you from Tasmania, Australia.
+There is a mountain behind me, trees around me, four distinct seasons come and go.
 Our lives will be different, but poetry offers a way for us to listen, in this turbulent world, to what we also share.The poetry on these pages has been written in response to relationships that are central to all of us - relationships with ourselves, with those beside us, and with the Earth we are part of.
 It seems more urgent than ever that we find ways to honour all of them.

 Poems from the books I have published - ecopoetry, poems about love and family, poems for the anthropocene, poems for the billions-of-years history of Earth - can be found under the titles below.Best wishes, Kristen